'The true mystery of the world is the visible, not the invisible'.-Oscar Wilde

 'We are confronted with a murderer, whose machination knows no limit until now, and whose unfeeling mind seems to operate with a measured precision.
 Therefore, we must always apply the upper hand if possible in dealing with the details of the investigation and proceed, with the facts determined and never perfunctory'.

-'True Hitchcock, but the killer has chosen to remain within this area.
-Thus, what is elementary to my logic is that the murderer is targeting individuals, who are of excellent reputation and status, and for some apparent reason unknown to me yet are aligned to his reason to murder.
+'True, but the killer has chosen to remain within this area.
+Thus, what is elementary to my logic is that the murderer is targeting individuals, for some apparent reason unknown to me that is aligned to his necessity to murder.
 I am certain that this is the case, but we must investigate this contingency.
 I shall need for you to instruct one of the constables, who are assisting in the investigation to inspect if my theory is accurate or not', I stated.

 'Of course, I shall do that forthwith!
-But if I may enquire inspector, what are we to understand from that possibility?'
+But if I may enquire sir, what are we to understand from that possibility?'

 'It could contribute in resolving the aspect of the pattern of the objective of the culprit.
 Natheless, it is incumbent upon us to be mindful of each and every circumstance betided'.